Review the Existing Process

 3. LonLat_Similar, Metadata_Same = TRUE and Zip_Same = FALSE: This issue can be attributed to two explainable scenarios: either the move was small but resulted in a new zip code, or one of the addresses used a PO Box with a different zip code but the same latitude and longitude as a nearby address.
 Additionally, there might have been a typographical error in the zip code.

-4. LonLat_Similar = TRUE and Zip_Same, Metadata_Same = FALSE: This issue could also be related to small moves that are not detected by the geolocation change threshold but result in a change of the city, zip code, or possibly even the state.
-The source of this variation will be further investigated, but it is expected to be addressed in the same manner as the second or third combinations of assumptions.
+4. LonLat_Similar = TRUE and Zip_Same, Metadata_Same = FALSE: This discrepancy may also be attributable to small relocations that go undetected by the geolocation change threshold yet produce a change in city, zip code, or state for border locations.
+Variation in the recorded year established may similarly contribute.
+Both sources of discrepancy will be further investigated and are expected to be addressed in the same manner as the second or third assumption combinations.

 5. LonLat_Similar = FALSE and Zip_Same, Metadata = TRUE: It is unlikely that there would be a significant move without a change in the zip code and other metadata, such as the city or state.
 It is also possible that non-physical addresses, like PO Boxes, are contributing to this outcome.
 These are rare occurrences and will be investigated individually to assess for typographical errors.